utcoupe/obstacle_detector/README.md

     - `geometry_msgs/Point last_point` - end point of the segment.
 * `Obstacles`
     - `Header header`
-    - `obstacle_detector/SegmentObstacle[] segments`
+    - `processing_lidar_objects/SegmentObstacle[] segments`
-    - `obstacle_detector/CircleObstacle[] circles`
+    - `processing_lidar_objects/CircleObstacle[] circles`

 ## 3. The launch files

-Provided launch files are good examples of how to use `obstacle_detector` package.
+Provided launch files are good examples of how to use `processing_lidar_objects` package.
 They give a full list of parameters used by each of provided nodes.
 * `demo.launch` - Plays a rosbag with recorded scans and starts all of the nodes with Rviz configured with appropriate panels.
 * `nodes_example.launch` - Runs all of the nodes with their parameters set to default values.
 * `nodelets_example.launch` - Runs all of the nodelets with their parameters set to default values.